Questions I and II

 Civil Rights Movement

-Leaders at the forefront of this movement included Philip Randoph, Bayard Rustin and Martin Luther.
+Leaders at the forefront of this movement included Philip Randolph, Bayard Rustin and Martin Luther.
 This was a struggle for equality during the 1950s and 1960s by the black people seeking equal social rights under the United States Law.
-It led to the abolishment of slavery despite failing to put an end to discrimination against the blacks.
-The movement led to legislative changes seeking equality and voting rights for the Africa American.
-With both the 14th and 15th in 1848 and 1870 amendment giving blacks protection and right to vote respectively.
+It led to the abolishment of slavery despite failing to put an end to discrimination against blacks.
+The movement led to legislative changes seeking equality and voting rights for African Americans.
+Both the 14th and 15th in 1848 and 1870 gave blacks protection and the right to vote, respectively.

 Black Power

-This was a civil right rallying phrase by Willie Ricks.
-Its goals were inspired and achieve self-determination for the black people.
+This was a civil rights rallying phrase by Willie Ricks.
+Its goals were to inspire and achieve self-determination for the black people.
 Black power slogan was instrumental and led to the current black lives matter movement.
-Black power featured new tactics and goals such resilience and use of violence as a defense against oppression.
+Black power featured new tactics and goals, such as resilience and the use of violence as a defense against oppression.

 Boston Civil Rights Movement